-Because they are constantly being struck by the surrounding, much smaller water molecules in rapid motion and they are small enough that the random velocities of the impacting water molecules do not average out.
+Because the surrounding constantly strike them Also they are much smaller than water molecules.
+In rapid motion, they are small enough that the random velocities of the impacting water molecules do not average out.
 At a given moment there is a high probability that a colloidal particle is bombarded more strongly on one side than on the opposite side.
-When colloidal particles are observed in a light microscope by strong illumination on one side, they appear as points of light (Tyndall effect).
+When we observe colloidal particles in a light microscope by strong illumination on one side, they appear as points of light (Tyndall effect).
 They seem to dance around with many random hops per second.
 The largest (brightest) particles dance less than the smaller (dimmer) particles.

-This is Brownian movement.
-It is a beautiful, even spectacular confirmation of kinetic theory.
+This is the Brownian movement.
+It is a beautiful, even spectacular confirmation of the kinetic theory.
 This erratic and continuous motion keeps colloids from settling.

 Because of the small size of the colloidal particles, their total surface in a given volume is relatively huge.
 The reactions of life occur on surfaces, and it is easy to see how relatively large surfaces can exist in a single cell.